 - We will not pay compensation for any other direct or indirect loss or damage suffered by you, even if caused by an intentional act or negligence of our employees, unless we are required to by law.

-- We are not liable to pay compensation for any loss or damage to an item if the loss or damage occurred after delivery or was caused by fraudulent or unauthorised use of our Card to Collect service.
+- We are not liable to pay compensation for any loss or damage to an item if the loss or damage occurred after delivery or was caused by fraudulent or unauthorised use of our Missed Delivery service.

 - You must claim any compensation following the process set out in the Postal Users’ Guide, including making your claim within the required time limit, being: